 Do You Push Hard On The Canvas?

-All stretcher bars should have a curved outer edge that contacts the canvas and a certain amount of “setback” or “fall” that ensures the bulk of the bars and braces are held away from the back of the canvas.
-This setback ensures that the artwork does not end up with any lines from contacting the stretcher bar edges behind the work surface.
+All stretcher bars should have a curved outer edge to minimize contact with the canvas and a certain amount of “setback” or “fall” that ensures the bulk of the bars and braces are held away from the back of the canvas.
+This setback ensures that the artwork does not end up with any lines from contacting the stretcher bar edges behind the canvas as you work.
 If you prefer to press hard with your brush or pallet knife when painting, you may prefer to choose a stretcher bar profile that provides a greater amount of setback.

 The Importance of Using Keyed Stretchers